EarthZetaOrg/ai-trading-bot/docs/sandbox-testing.md

 ## Sandbox URLs

-Freqtrade makes use of CCXT which in turn provides a list of URLs to Freqtrade.
+earthzetaorg makes use of CCXT which in turn provides a list of URLs to earthzetaorg.
 These include `['test']` and `['api']`.

 - `[Test]` if available will point to an Exchanges sandbox.